 Address: Benrather Schloßallee 102, 40597 Düsseldorf, Germany

 The Museum für Naturkunde Stiftung Schloß und Park Benrath is a museum located in Benrather Schloßallee 102, 40597 Düsseldorf, Germany.
 The museum is committed to showcasing the Lower Rhine Bay and the Niederbergisches Land’s natural history.

-Such natural history includes the history of fishing in the Rhine, centurial changes in the Rhine, moor, and health, the region’s fauna and flora, trees in the castle park, etc. It does make sense to say that exhibition in this center tries to imitate the earth and life’s natural history.
+Such natural history includes the history of fishing in the Rhine, centurial changes in the Rhine, moor and health, the region’s fauna and flora, trees in the castle park, etc. It does make sense to say that the exhibition in this center tries to imitate the earth and life’s natural history.